Brynmawr Foundation School

 Brynmawr Foundation School (Ysgol Sefydledig Brynmawr) is a secondary school in Brynmawr, Blaenau Gwent, Wales.

 Academic performance

 In 2016, 98% of pupils entered achieved at least 5 grades A* to C at GCSE level.

-3G Multi-purpose sports pitch

-A new 3G multi-purpose sports pitch has been officially opened at Brynmawr Foundation School by Wales & Dragons rugby star Elliot Dee.

-The pitch is the result of an investment of over half a million pounds, thanks to partnership working between the school; Blaenau Gwent Council and Welsh sport agencies.
+Facilities

+The sports ground features a 3G Sports pitch, opened in June 2022 by Elliot Dee.
+The funding for the project was provided by Sport Wales and Blaenau Gwent Council.